 This is the most important financial decision in the dilapidations process.
 The answer, in the vast majority of cases, is: carry out the works yourself.

 The landlord's schedule includes contractor estimates compiled by the surveyor, often based on commercial schedule-of-rates pricing.
-These figures typically run 20–40% above what you would pay a direct contractor — because the landlord's surveyor is estimating on the landlord's behalf, not trying to find you the best price.
+These figures typically run 20 to 40% above what you would pay a direct contractor, because the landlord's surveyor is estimating on the landlord's behalf, not trying to find you the best price.

 Practical tip